MihaiAC/electron-goal-tracker/README.md

 - Encrypt bar info when on disk; prompt password on startup, unencrypt, save it for the session;
 - Back-up encrypted state in Google Drive; Add sync button; Have to save salt on GDrive too, along with the encrypted information; Should be opt-in + pop-up on start with sync to GDrive, otherwise just reachable by sync button;
 - Decrement when clicking on left half, increment on right half, animations on hover updated to reflect that;
-- Add proper logging;
+- Add proper logging (warnings, error, normal function - can we do levels like in Django?)
-- Add types - already got a few enums and a few states that are repeating: WindowAPI, save state, etc.;
 - Extract constants in a separate file;
 - Add proper error handling for file operations;
 - Add loading states;